NextronSystems/thor-manual/scanning/features.rst

 features and provide additional processing or details for an item.
 For example, the ``File System Scan`` may find a ``.zip`` file during a scan and invoke the ``Archive Scan`` feature.
-The ``Archive Scan`` feature then extracts the ZIP archive and scans the contained files with ``File System Scan``.
+The ``Archive Scan`` feature then extracts the archive contents in memory and scans the contained files with the ``File System Scan``.

 .. hint::
   See :ref:`scanning/features:archive scan` below for a list